top of page

 Who We Are

 Heather Deveaux is the founder of The Cats of Paint Lake.
 She has been a lifetime animal lover and 'cat whisperer', who has lived with cats her entire adult life.
 She has adopted rescued ferals, raised and bottle-fed kittens from infancy, and helped much loved cats through infirmity and end-of-life care, several of those into their 22nd or 23rd year of life.
+With a long history of work in the not-for-profit and charitable sector, the rescue combined two of her passions.

 How can you help?